jschank/dewey/doc/notes.md

 #### Reasoning
 > the thought is that an event is the binder that ties together a Promotion and a Venue, and fixes them in time.
 So an Event is a specific single occurrence of a Promotion at a Venue

 ---

+a venue has many features through locations
+a venue can have many locations: Stage1, Rear stage2, bar, etc.
+a feature has one venue through locations

+a feature has one promotion
+a feature has one location
+a feature has one event

+an event has many features
+an event has many venues through features
+an event has many promotions through features

+location just adds something like "indoor stage A"

+Features have a priority

+---